dmcg/gilded-rose-tdd/REFACTORING.md

 - use `Quick Definition`

 ## [DbConfig.kt](src/main/java/com/gildedrose/config/DbConfig.kt)
-- `fun dslContext` could be communicating better, rename to `toDslContext`
 - Now `hikariDataSource` could be `hikariDataSourceFor`
 - Now it's doing several things, the first is creating a DataSource
 - Refactor `hikariDataSourceFor()` to use `apply` via `val dataSource = this`